TechSmith/Snagit-COM-Samples/README.md

 **[Python Image Capture Sample](Python/basicimagecapture.py) ( Python\basicimagecapture.py )**

-This is a sample Ruby script that demonstrates how to perform a Snagit COM image capture and save it to a file.
+This is a sample Python script that demonstrates how to perform a Snagit COM image capture and save it to a file.
 It will default to the PNG file type.